LaunchPadLab/onboard-me/react/basics.md

 Ultimately we feel this approach achieves a few things really well:

  - Allows quick and flexible product growth
- - Midigates exception errors in production
+ - Mitigates exception errors in production
  - Reusable components without side-effects

 Note:

-  Even if you've been writing Javascript for a while, doing so in a functional programming style will introduce a learning curve.
+  Even if you've been writing JavaScript for a while, doing so in a functional programming style will introduce a learning curve.
 If you've never done ANY functional programming before, this curve can be quite steep.

   Fear not!
 We are here to help.
 It's important to give your mind time to adjust and to not be too hard on yourself.
 Functional programming can be abstract and quite challenging, but at the end of the day we feel it's worth the squeeze.